comp-lin-alg/comp-lin-alg-course/doc/source/L5_eigenvalues.rst

 .. proof:exercise::

    The :func:`cla_utils.exercises8.ev` function has been left unimplemented.
-It should return the eigenvalues and eigenvectors of `A` by first reducing to Hessenberg form, using the functions you have already created, and then calling :func:`cla_utils.exercises8.hessenberg_ev`, which computes the eigenvectors and eigenvalues of upper Hessenberg matrices (do not edit this function!).
+It should return the eigenvectors of `A` by first reducing to Hessenberg form, using the functions you have already created, and then calling :func:`cla_utils.exercises8.hessenberg_ev`, which computes the eigenvectors of upper Hessenberg matrices (do not edit this function!).
 The test script ``test_exercises8.py`` in the ``test`` directory will test this function.